 This Scotland road trip article is authored by Ela & Bea.

 So, you’re coming to Scotland… Amazing!

 It doesn’t matter whether it’s your first visit or you’ve explored some of this ancient land before, Scotland WILL SURPRISE YOU!
 Actually, it’s a slogan from a TV ad for Scotland, but I can’t think of a better invitation line for a road trip in Scotland.

-In fact, if you don’t feel surprised by something at least once a day then I am prone to think that you took a wrong flight and ended up in a totally different country.
+In fact, if you don’t feel surprised by something at least once a day then I am prone to think that you took the wrong flight and ended up in a totally different country.

-OK, so let me take you for a road trip through some of the most stunning locations, landscapes, and nature, as well as welcoming towns and villages.
+OK, so let me take you for an iconic Europe road trip through some of the most stunning locations, landscapes, and nature, as well as welcoming towns and villages.
 Prepare yourself for a unique experience of Scottish culture as well as myths and legends.

 Enjoy the Scotland itinerary and remember to share your experience with us, once you’re back!